Things to Know Before Moving to Idaho

 2. The cost of living in Idaho is not as low as it used to be.

 Gone are the days of Idaho having a reasonable cost of living, and Boise is one of the most expensive cities to call home in the whole state.
 I could not afford to live here on my own salary if I did not live with Korri.
 Housing is extremely expensive, and wages are not increasing to make up for it.
 It’s frustrating as a long-time resident.
+Most new homeowners in Idaho are moving here from elsewhere and snapping up homes at prices well above asking and paying in cash.

 3. You need a car to get around Idaho.

 And you’ll fit right in if you own a Subaru, LOL.
-Unfortunately, you’ll need a car if you plan to live anywhere outside of Boise, and even in Boise it’s tough to get around on public transit only.
-Valley Regional Transit provides public bus service in Boise and to the surrounding cities in the Treasure Valley (Meridian, Nampa, Caldwell, Star, Middleton).
-Everyone wants a light rail and/or train system, but few people are willing to pay for it.
-(I, for one, would love it for my tax dollars to go towards better public transportation!)
+Unfortunately, you’ll need a car if you plan to live anywhere outside of Boise, and even if you are in Boise, it’s tough to get around on public transit only.
+Valley Regional Transit provides public bus service in Boise and to some of the surrounding cities in the Treasure Valley (Meridian, Nampa, Caldwell, Star, Middleton), which is great but doesn’t run very frequently.
+Of course, if a bus route works for you, please take it!
+My dad is an avid bus rider himself.

 4. Idaho weather is boring.